aleetamai/aleetamai.github.io/Research Topics.md

 Since the Hessian is symmetric, at each critical point we can associate the number of negative eigenvalues of this matrix; this number is called the <em>index</em> of the critical point.

 It turns out that the class of Morse functions on a manifold is strongly related to the topology of the manifold itself: for any \(f\), the \(k\)-th Betti number of \(M\) is bounded above by the number of critical points of \(f\) of index \(k\).
-This is the so-called (weak) <em>Morse inequality</em>.
+These are the so-called (weak) <em>Morse inequalities</em>.
 Moreover, the function defines a way of decomposing \(M\), by gluing together different <em>handles</em>, giving rise to a so called <em>handle decomposition</em> of \(M\).

-The applications of this theory are numerous: on one hand, finding "minimal" Morse functions on a manifold helps to describe its topology; on the other hand, critical points of functions (and more generally, of functionals) play a central role in optimization problems, dynamical systems, and beyond.
+The applications are several: on one hand, finding "minimal" Morse functions on a manifold helps to describe its topology; on the other hand, critical points of functions (and more generally, of functionals) play a central role in optimization problems, dynamical systems, and beyond.
 Counting these critical points provides a notion of the <em>complexity</em> of the associated problem.
 </p>

 # Lie Algebras and Groups